vignesh-seven/Roma-Keyboard-Telugu/README.md

 Just download and double-click .exe file !!!

-For fonts click http://www.mediafire.com/file/lx2f701urrfeizj/Telugu_Fonts.zip/file
+For fonts click http://www.mediafire.com/file/lx2f701urrfeizj/Telugu_Fonts.zip/file Download and extract this file.
+Install the exe file.

 # How to Use
 1. RomaKey has no GUI.